goingnowhere/composting-toilet-scaffolding/README.md

 1. Open freecad with the User Macro Directory set to /src/python
 2. Execute the file fittings.py
-3. use the menu Macro > Macros... to hange the User Macro Directory to "/src/python/fittings" and execute the desired macro.
+3. use the menu Macro > Macros... to change the User Macro Directory to "/src/python/fittings" and execute the desired macro.
+Don´t forget to change this directory back when you want to run sturucture macros.

 ### Accessing and Editing the files.